Pirate-Hunter-Zoro/Novel-Writer/README.md

 ## Future Enhancements

-- **Alternative Author Model Evaluation (CRITICAL PRIORITY):** Based on the conclusive results of the V5 engine test, the current Author model (Gemini 1.5 Pro) has fundamental limitations for this task.
-The highest priority is now to research, integrate, and test alternative LLMs to serve as a more capable Author component.
+- **Continued Calibration:** Further refine the Author's (Entrapta's) performance on new types of scenes (e.g., high-action combat, emotionally complex dialogue) through the iterative feedback loop.
-- **Vector RAG System:** To handle the ever-growing context of the novel, a Vector RAG (Retrieval Augmented Generation) system could be implemented to allow for efficient semantic search over the entire knowledge base and the novel text itself.
+- **Workflow Streamlining:** Investigate tools or methods to further streamline the manual transfer of text between the Conductor and the Author.

 ---
 *Inspired by the boundless creativity of Rooster Teeth's RWBY.*
-*Powered by the intelligent design of Mikey and the generative capabilities of Entrapta (Gemini).*
+*Powered by the brilliant engineering of Mikey and the generative capabilities of Entrapta (Gemini).*